-Maritime London’s mission is to maintain and grow the UK’s position as the world’s leading provider of maritime professional services.
+Maritime London’s vision is to maintain and enhance the UK’s primacy as the world’s leading provider of maritime professional services.

-- Working with government and other bodies to ensure a regulatory framework exists in the UK for the maritime business service sector the thrive
+- Through regular engagement with the UK Government, Maritime London represents the interests of our members, working to ensure a regulatory framework exists in the UK for the maritime business service sector the thrive and coordinates ‘The UK Government Maritime Services Forum’.

 Membership of Maritime London is open to any company, organisation or individual that is able to demonstrate support for the UK’s maritime services sector on a global basis.